JONSASSE/432-2018/projects/project2/PRESENTATIONS.md

 Laura Cremer    | Can being a health-nut decrease your overall risk of cancer?
-Jiajian Huang   | Predicting BMI and incidence of coronary heart disease in OMAS data, 2015 John McDonnell  | Predicting Need for Phototherapy in the Neonatal ICU Satyakam Mishra | Predicting Pedal Edema in patients from India Preeti Pathak   | Do lifetime smoking or drinking exposures increase the risk of pregnancy loss?
-Gabrielle Rieth | Linking outcomes for head surgery patients to corticosteroid doses Kaylee Sarna    | Predicting vegetarian diet based on biochemical profile and health behaviors, in NHANES 2009-10 Connor Swingle  | Race and eviction filings in Ohio Vinh Trinh      | Seeking mental health care, depression and alcohol consumption in NHANES 2015-16 Ruipeng Wei     | Can blood components indicate the presence of chronic kidney disease?
+Jiajian Huang   | Predicting BMI and incidence of coronary heart disease in OMAS data, 2015 John McDonnell  | Predicting Need for Phototherapy in the Neonatal ICU Gabrielle Rieth | Linking outcomes for head surgery patients to corticosteroid doses Connor Swingle  | Race and eviction filings in Ohio Vinh Trinh      | Seeking mental health care, depression and alcohol consumption in NHANES 2015-16 Ruipeng Wei     | Can blood components indicate the presence of chronic kidney disease?